 Jennifer L.M.
 Rupp

-Prof. Jennifer Rupp is the Thomas Lord Assistant Professor of Electrochemical Materials at the Department of Materials Science and Engineering, and Assistant Professor at the Department of Electrical Engineering and Computer Science at MIT.
+Prof. Jennifer Rupp is the Thomas Lord Associate Professor of Electrochemical Materials at the Department of Materials Science and Engineering, and Assistant Professor at the Department of Electrical Engineering and Computer Science at MIT.
 Prior to MIT, she was a non-tenure track assistant professor at ETH Zurich Switzerland where she held two prestigious externally funded career grants: a ERC Starting Grant (SNSF) and a Swiss National Science Foundation (SNF) professorship.

 She previously was affiliated as a visiting and senior scientist at MIT (2012-2011), the National Institute of Materials Science (NIMS) in Tsukuba Japan (2011), and worked as a postdoc at ETH Zurich (2010-2006).
 Rupp's current research interests are on solid state material design and tuning of structure-property relations for novel energy and information devices and operation schemes.
 This ranges from alternative energy storage via solid state batteries, solar-to-synthetic fuel conversion or novel types of neuromorphic memories and computing logic entities for data storage and transfer beyond transistors and new sensing functions to track chemicals in the environment.
 Her team researches the entire process from material design, novel processing techniques to make ceramics, cermets or glassy-type ceramic structures to novel device prototypes, their operation and characteristics.